mauricedoepke/B3dToBlender/README.md

 ## Limitations
  - Blender 2.7x
  - I think I did not implement the whole B3d spec, but only the subset I needed for my files.
-If your files don't compile fell free to raise an issue
+If your files don't convert correctly, feel free to raise an issue.

 ## Why creating this when there is [Assimp](http://www.assimp.org/) ?